The Prettiest Small Towns in Nova Scotia

 Mahone Bay

-These days, Mahone Bay is best known for its three churches, which are visible from almost anywhere in the town.
+Originally named after the low-lying pirate ships called mahonnes, the town has a long history of boat building.
+These days it’s best known for its three churches, which are visible from almost anywhere in town.
 There’s also plenty of colourful houses and boutique shops, and a relaxed atmosphere that’s perfect for a day of local exploring.

 What to Do in Mahone Bay:

-• Three Churches: The three churches, all lined up along the waterfront, are the most popular sight in Mahone Bay.
+- Three Churches: The three churches, all lined up along the waterfront, are the most popular sight in Mahone Bay.
 While they’re beautiful to see up close, they’re even more striking when viewed from a distance.
 Head to Rebecca’s Restaurant on Edgewater Street for the best views.
 And an awesome lobster roll.

-• Boutique Shopping: Wander through the town’s unique shops and galleries, featuring locally made crafts, art and unique souvenirs.
+- Boutique Shopping: Wander through the town’s unique shops and galleries, featuring locally made crafts, art and unique souvenirs.
 There’s always something interesting to find that you won’t find anywhere else.

-• Annual Scarecrow Festival: If you visit Mahone Bay in the fall, don’t miss the unique and fun festival featuring creative scarecrow displays throughout the town.
+- Annual Scarecrow Festival: If you visit Mahone Bay in the fall, don’t miss the unique and fun festival featuring creative scarecrow displays throughout the town.

 Annapolis Royal